RobotsAndPencils/buford/README.md

 To use this library you can install [Go 1.6 rc 1 binaries](https://golang.org/dl/) or [install Go from source](https://golang.org/doc/install/source).

-Other than the standard library, Buford depends on the pkcs12 package, which can be retrieved or updated with:
+Other than the standard library, Buford's certificate package depends on the pkcs12 and pushpackage depends on pkcs7.
+They can be retrieved or updated with:

 ```
 go get -u golang.org/x/crypto/pkcs12
+go get -u github.com/aai/gocrypto/pkcs7
 ```

 I am still looking for feedback on the API so it may change.
 Please use a tool like [Godep](https://github.com/tools/godep) to vendor Buford and its dependencies in your project.